i-e-b/FontReaderCs/README.md

 Font "Guthen Bloots" is by Azetype86 and is free for personal use.
 For full commercial version, see ( https://crmrkt.com/d1b47b )

+Font "NotoSans-Regular" is by Google, and is licensed under the SIL Open Font License.

 ## Plans

 * [x] Simple scanline renderer